oppia/creator-documentation/docs/lesson/improvements.rst

 Feedback on a card
 -------------------

-Learners have the option to provide feedback on each card as they playthrough an exploration, as well as at the end when they are asked to review the exploration.
+Learners have the option to provide feedback on each card as they play through an exploration, as well as at the end when they are asked to review the exploration.
 If they have provided any feedback, you will see a task similar to the image below.

 .. figure:: /images/feedback_task.png
    :alt: Feedback task
    :scale: 40 %

-   *Fig. 1*
+   *Fig. 2*

 1. To change the status of the feedback or write a message in response to the feedback for your record, click on the |reviewthread| button.
 2. Click |sendandclose| when done.

 .. caution::
    Leave the status at *Open* if you are still working on the task.
-Only use the other options when you are ready to remove the task from the Improvements screen.
+Only use the other options if you want to hide the task from the Improvements screen.

 .. |reviewthread| image:: /images/review_thread_button.png
                   :alt: Review Thread button